GoPlausible/.github/profile/README.md

-Since AlgoPoaP is totally decentralized, trustless and permissionless: Every AlgoPoaP item author has full authority of the created PoaPs (AlgoPoaP-DAO is coming with dao, voting and governance features in near future, after startup formation.
+Since AlgoPoaP is totally decentralized, trustless and permission-less: Every AlgoPoaP item author has full authority of the created PoaPs (AlgoPoaP-DAO is coming with dao, voting and governance features in near future, after startup formation.
 Preferably I will use integration to an already working service with ABI)!

 The algopoap_contract.json contains the ABI Schema for parent AlgoPoaP contract and algopoap_item_contract.json is the full ABI Schema of AlgoPoaP item contract which will be created by an C2C call via an inner transaction.